Boruto: Anime

 The anime was popular with Japanese readers of Charapedia, who voted it the ninth best anime show of Spring 2017.
 IGN writer Sam Stewart commended the focus on the new generation of ninjas as well as the differences between them and the previous generation.
 He praised the return of other characters like Toneri Otsutsuki and enjoyed the eye techniques.
 Stewart applauded the characterisation of both Shikadai and Metal Lee, calling their relationship as well as accidental fight interesting to watch and saying Boruto: Naruto Next Generations improves with each episode.
 Crunchyroll Brand Manager Victoria Holden joined IGN's Miranda Sanchez to discuss whether Next Generations could live up to the success of the old series while still reviewing previous episodes of the series.
 According to TV Tokyo, sales and gross profits of Boruto have been highly positive during 2018 taking the top 5 spot.
 In a Crunchyroll report, Boruto was seen as one of the most streamed anime series from 2018 in multiple countries, most notably the ones from Asia.
 UK Anime Network listed it as one of the best anime from 2019 for showing appealing original story arcs not present in the original serialization which contrasted the Naruto anime whose original stories failed to attract the audience.

 In a more comical article, Geek.com writer Tim Tomas compared Boruto with the series The Legend of Korra, since both were different from their predecessors despite sharing themes with them.
 Sarah Nelkin considered Boruto as a more lighthearted version of the Naruto series, but Amy McNulty praised its 13th episode for the focus on a subplot that had been developing since the first episode because its revelations made the series darker.
 Stewart agreed with McNulty, commenting that the developers reached the climax of the anime's first story arc.
 The villain's characterisation also impressed the reviewer.
 Allega Frank of Polygon mentioned that during the start of both the manga and the anime, multiple fans were worried due to a flashforward in which an older Boruto is facing an enemy named Kawaki who implies Naruto might be dead; his fate left them concerned.
 The series ranked 80th in Tokyo Anime Award Festival in the Best 100 TV Anime 2017 category.

 Critics also commented on Boruto's characterisation in the anime.
 Beveridge applauded the series' first episode, saying he felt Boruto's portrayal was superior to the one from the manga, while other writers enjoyed his heroic traits that send more positive messages to the viewers.
 Reviewers praised that the returning character Sasuke Uchiha had become more caring toward his daughter, Sarada, the female protagonist of the series, and they felt this highly developed the two characters.
 Critics felt this further helped to expand the connection between the Uchiha family members — Sasuke, Sakura, and Sarada — due to how their bond is portrayed during the anime's second story arc.
-Kawaki's fight with Garo was also the most viewed 2021 fight on Crunchyroll's YouTube channel weighted at 30 days.
+Kawaki's fight with Garō was also the most viewed 2021 fight on Crunchyroll's YouTube channel weighted at 30 days.